-The organization recognizes the dangers and hazards associated with Confined Spaces and this program is designed to assist in the safety of and compliance with the OSHA standards associated with such.
+You are required to recognize the dangers and hazards associated with confined spaces, and this program is designed to assist you in the safety of and compliance with the OSHA standards associated with such.

-The organization will utilize the Fire Department (or devise a different program) for all rescues and additional assistance dealing with confined spaces, understanding that Fire Department operations utilize additional in house SOG's pertaining to such operations.
+Most communities will utilize the Fire Department for all rescues and additional assistance dealing with confined spaces, understanding that most Fire Department operations utilize additional in house SOG's/SOP's pertaining to such operations.